-Mark leads our Real Assets Investment Specialist team globally, who bridge and coordinate between the Real Estate, Infrastructure & Private Debt investment teams and Aviva Investors global sales, marketing and client relationship management teams.
+Mark leads our Real Assets Investment Specialist team globally, who bridge and coordinate between the Real Estate, Infrastructure and Private Debt investment teams and Aviva Investors global sales, marketing and client relationship management teams.
 This team are also responsible for commercialising relationships with specialist global Real Asset investors, and for supporting distribution across all of our investment capability.
 The team are also integral in developing new Real Asset strategies and solutions with our investment & distribution teams, as well as ensuring our existing funds and products are fit for purpose and best in class.
-Mark is a member of the Senior Leadership Team for Real Assets & Global Product teams.
+He is a member of the senior leadership team for Real Assets and Global Product teams.

 Experience and qualifications